rafaelgomesbr/-Payment-Cycle-System/README.md

     ```

-* then type in the console:
+* then type in the console for starter the server:

   ```bash
    # npm run production
   ```

-* for starter the server:

-3. Open the fronted folder and enter the command
+4. Open the angular1 folder and enter the command

    ```bash
     # with npm